SDMStudio/sdms/README.md

 cd sdms
 ./install.sh
 ```
-You can pass an parameter of the form `path/to/libtorch-xxxxx.zip` to specify which  configuration of PyTorch is to be used.
+You can pass a parameter of the form `path/to/libtorch-xxxxx.zip` to specify which  configuration of PyTorch is to be used.
 ```bash
 ./install.sh path/to/libtorch-xxxxx.zip
 ```